DioxusLabs/dioxus/docs/guide/src/tutorial/index.md

 - Async Actions
 - Styling

-In this chapter, we'll build a real-world weather app that combines everything we've learned into a cute application that you can run locally.
+In this chapter, we'll build a real-world search engine app that combines everything we've learned into a cute application that you can run locally.
 It'll let us monitor different locations simultaneously and periodically check for updates.

 The app is running on the web [here]() but is also available: